victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-first-time-setup.md

 <uses-permission android:name="android.permission.READ_PHONE_STATE" />
 ```

-> **Note**
+> 📘
 >
 > By default, the Sinch SDK hangs up any Sinch call if the regular phone app has an active call.
 This functionality requires the permission READ_PHONE_STATE.
-However, if this default functionality isn’t wanted, turn it off by calling `sinchClient.getCallClient().setRespectNativeCalls(false);` and the permission READ_PHONE_STATE is not needed.
+However, if this default functionality isn’t wanted, turn it off by calling [SinchClient.getCallClient().setRespectNativeCalls(false)](reference/com/sinch/android/rtc/calling/CallClient.html) and the permission READ_PHONE_STATE is not needed.

+> 📘
+>
+> If you intend to use `Automatic Audio Routing` (see the appropriate section in the [Voice Calling](doc:voice-android-cloud-calling)), you have to provide  `android.Manifest.permission.BLUETOOTH` in the manifest and manually check that this permission is granted by the user.

-## Verify manifest in runtime during development
+## Verify Manifest in Runtime

-To verify that the manifest has the necessary permissions the `sinchClient.checkManifest()` method can be used.
-This method should be called before starting the client and will throw an `MissingPermissionException` exception if the manifest isn’t setup correctly. `sinchClient.checkManifest()` should only be called during development.
-When the application is ready for release the method call can safely be removed.
+To verify that the manifest has the necessary permissions the [SinchClient.checkManifest()](reference/com/sinch/android/rtc/SinchClient.html)` can also be used to check whether required permissions are granted by the user in runtime.
+An example of how to dynamically request missing permissions can be found in the sample applications that comes with the SDK.

 _Note:_ This method takes into consideration the capabilities which were enabled for the app (for example, calling, respecting native calls, and so on).
-Call `sinchClient.checkManifest()` after the setup but before the start of the SinchClient.
+Call `SinchClient.checkManifest()` after the setup but before the start of the SinchClient.